celestiaorg/celestia-app-fibre/tools/talis/README.md

 Notes:

-- **Only use one cloud provider per experiment.** Fill out either DigitalOcean or Google Cloud fields, not both.
-Filling them both might end up ruining other experiments or having stuck experiments that need to be removed by hand.
+- **Only use one cloud provider per experiment.** Fill out just the fields for the provider you plan to use (DigitalOcean, Google Cloud, or AWS).
+Mixing providers within a single experiment can leave stray resources running.
-- The AWS config supports any S3-compatible bucket.
-So it can be used with Digital Ocean and other cloud providers.
+- The `s3_config` supports any S3-compatible bucket (DigitalOcean Spaces, MinIO, etc.), so you can keep reusing the same artifact bucket regardless of which compute provider hosts the validators.
-- Example: The S3 endpoint for Digital Ocean is: `https://<region>.digitaloceanspaces.com/`.
+- Example: The S3 endpoint for DigitalOcean is: `https://<region>.digitaloceanspaces.com/`.

 ### add